 I used very rough blueish grey sketching paper that I bought years ago and can’t find anywhere anymore.

-A series of 4 is now framed and forms a perfect match to the colours of the paneling in the main corridor of the wonderful B&B (or better, D&D = ‘dining & dreaming’: Voorheen de 5 Platenen) of nearby friends.
+A series of 4 is now framed and forms a perfect match to the colours of the panelling in the main corridor of the wonderful B&B (or better, D&D = ‘dining & dreaming’: Voorheen de 5 Platanen) of nearby friends.